How Many Miles Should I Run A Week? 8 Deciding Factors

 So, How Many Miles A Week Should I Run?

-Beginners usually have the lowest weekly mileage, often running three days a week for the first few weeks, and slowly progressing up to four or five.
+Beginners usually have the lowest weekly mileage, often running three days a week for the first few weeks and slowly progressing to four or five.

-The initial few weeks typically involve run/walk workouts, with weekly mileage in the 10-12 mile range and then working up to 15-20 or 25 miles a week depending on your goals and previous level of fitness.
+The initial few weeks typically involve run/walk workouts, with weekly mileage in the 10-12 mile range and then working up to 15-20 or 25 miles a week, depending on your goals and previous fitness level.

 If you are primarily running for general health and to reduce your risk of lifestyle diseases rather than to race, it makes sense to abide by physical activity recommendations for overall health.

-These guidelines can be thought of as easy jogging for 30 minutes five days per week or running more intensely for 25 minutes three days per week.
-Your weekly mileage could be based on how far you can run in those scenarios.
+These guidelines can be considered easy jogging for 30 minutes five days per week or running more intensely for 25 minutes three days per week.
+Your weekly mileage could be based on how far you can run the allotted amount of time.

 The typical weekly mileage for average runners training for the 5k is 15-25 miles.
 More competitive runners will run more.
-Elite runners will have a volume closer to 70-80 miles per week.
+Elite runners will have a volume closer to 70-80 mile weeks.

 The typical weekly mileage for average runners training for the 10k is 20-30 miles per week.
 Elite runners will have a volume closer to 80-100 miles per week.